 The extremely short term nature of this trade for day traders means that the trader must observe this trade continuously from start to end.
 The positional trader can however set his stop loss levels and target levels on a day to day basis and monitor the trade occasionally.

 Combining this strategy with an additional trend indicator on a higher timeframe (daily) could be further used to improve the reliability of the signals on this strategy.

 One could go ahead and set alerts for this strategy on MP as follows and start testing this strategy further on your own.

 Our suggestion is that one takes this idea and see how it fits in with your trading plan.
 The parameters are not set in gold. experiment with the parameters.
 They can be tweaked for different stocks and different timeframes to produce better results.

-In the following week, we’ll look at our next pair of indicators, the Bollinger Bands and RSI to see how best they can be combined for building a profitable trading system.
-Stay tuned.
+Next article, we’re looking at pair of indicators, the Bollinger Bands and RSI to see how best they can be combined for building a profitable trading system.